Secure Boot on the iMX6 – Part 1

 Secure Boot on the i.MX6 – Part 1

-With the proliferation of IoT – spanning just about everything from smart cities to wireless jewellery – the need to prioritise security in secure embedded systems has never been greater.
+With the proliferation of IoT – spanning just about everything from smart cities to hardware devices to wireless jewellery – the need to prioritise information security in secure embedded systems has never been greater.

 The secure boot process is one of the foundation stones of software development best practice.
-It’s a complex, necessary part of your application’s anti-malware fortress.
+It’s a complex, necessary part of your application program’s anti-malware fortress.